narendra311777/mycode/README.md

- create ec2 instance and apt-get update connect ec2 instance through git bash shell install jdk 1.8 , install maven ,git, jenkins ,ansible, docker in the same machine and install sonarqube for code analysis configure jdk and maven plugin home directories start service jenkins using service jenkins start goto browser and hit the url of jenkins connect jenkins by enter the initial password copied from .jenkins/security file
+ create ec2 instance and apt-get update connect ec2 instance through git bash shell install jdk 1.8 , install maven ,git, jenkins ,ansible, docker in the same machine and install sonarqube for code analysis.. configure jdk and maven plugin home directories start service jenkins using service jenkins start goto browser and hit the url of jenkins connect jenkins by enter the initial password copied from .jenkins/security file